susansilver/Image-Credit-Shortcode/readme.md

 4. Choose Upload.

-5. Choose the ZIP file you downloaded in setp 1.
+5. Choose the ZIP file you downloaded in step 1.

 6. After the plugin has been installed click activate.